Conversion therapy: In media

 Efforts to change sexual orientation have been depicted and discussed in popular culture and various media.
-Some examples include: Boy Erased, The Miseducation of Cameron Post, Book of Mormon musical, Ratched, and documentary features Pray Away, Homotherapy: A Religious Sickness.
+Some examples include: Boy Erased, But I'm a Cheerleader, The Miseducation of Cameron Post, Book of Mormon musical, Ratched, and the documentary features Pray Away and Homotherapy: A Religious Sickness.

 Medical views

 National health organizations around the world have uniformly denounced and criticized sexual orientation and gender identity change efforts.
 They state that there has been no scientific demonstration of "conversion therapy's" efficacy.
 They find that conversion therapy is ineffective, risky and can be harmful.
 Anecdotal claims of cures are counterbalanced by assertions of harm, and the American Psychiatric Association, for example, cautions ethical practitioners under the Hippocratic oath to do no harm and to refrain from attempts at conversion therapy.
 Furthermore, they state that conversion therapy is harmful and that it often exploits individuals' guilt and anxiety, thereby damaging self-esteem and leading to depression and even suicide.
+A 2025 study completed by the American Medical Association found that 42% of those subjected to conversion therapy attempted suicide, compared to 5% of those not subjected to these practices.
+For transgender individuals in particular, exposure to conversion therapy before age 10 is associated with a fourfold increase in the risk of lifetime suicide attempts compared to peers who received other forms of therapy.

 There is also concern in the mental health community that the advancement of conversion therapy can cause social harm by disseminating inaccurate views about gender identity, sexual orientation, and the ability of LGBT people to lead happy, healthy lives.
 Various medical bodies prohibit their members from practicing conversion therapy.